Supervised Admin is an Ipad web app that streamlines the administration of clinical trials for hundreds of sites all around the world.

 Next, we addressed how to streamline communication between the administrators and operation team members.
 Following each test, information needed to be sent from the administrator to the operations team.
 The existing workflow was out dated, inefficient, and required a combination of printers, scanners, and fax machines.
 We decided to initiate a system of communication that could be completed in seconds.
 To do this, we designed an easy to fill out visit report that the administrator could fill out electronically and send directly to their team members.
 We password protected this report screen for security.

 The cards, and the concept of the subject details screen, were the two areas that went through the most iterations during this part of the process.
-In our efforts to increase the usefulness of the cards, we experimented with including different information in various layouts.
+In our efforts to increase the usefulness of the cards, we experimented with different information in various layouts.

-Following a series of feedback sessions, we learned that team members strongly preferred having information such as test visit irregularities highlighted.
+Following a series of user feedback sessions, we learned that team members strongly preferred having information such as test visit irregularities highlighted.
 We also learned that administrators liked having access to the subject information while selecting a test session.
 For these reasons, we decided to turn the visit schedule screen into a robust subject details screen.
 Recognizing that some users are visually oriented and others prefer to receive information in words or lists, to accommodate this diversity we developed a feature that remembered each user's specific preferences.

 Our work on the Supervised Admin application addressed both the small and large scale challenges facing the operations team.
 Through very productive iterative design cycles, we provided a solution that alleviated the workload of the team members and improved communication.